hwreverse/MorphESP240_Shields/README.md

 ### - [Gamepad Shield](https://github.com/hwreverse/MorphESP240_Shields/tree/main/mesp240_gamepadshield) (complete)

 - 2x4 Button Gamepad Shield and connection to optional Buzzer ready to be fabricated and assembled by the PCBA service of your choice.
 It can also be soldered by hand as I used only 0805 and SOT-23 footprints for the passives and the transistor (on the backside).
 Pushbuttons are classic, comfy 12mm x 12mm x 4.3/5mm units, that won't use that much your fingertips.
+- Gerber files and archive are available too.
 I included alsoa BOM and a CPL file in the main Directory in the [JLCPCB](https://jlcpcb.com/) Format for PCBA (PCB Assembly)

 ![Gamepad for MorphESP 240](img/gamepad_small.jpg)
 ![Gamepad for MorphESP 240](img/gamepadfull_small.png))